9 Best Compound Miter Saws for Woodworking Projects

 One thing you need to know is that, it can only be called a “Compound” miter saw if it can cut bevels as well.
 If it can’t cut bevels, it’s just a miter saw.

-Dual bevels are very useful for complex trim work where you need to cut really complex angles.
+Dual bevels saws are very useful for complex trim work where you need to cut really complex angles.

 Features To Look When Choosing A Miter Saw